Brain Injury Lawyers Serving Fort Lauderdale

 If you or a loved one has been involved in an accident that might have caused a brain injury, the first and most important thing to do is seek medical attention.
 This should be immediate as waiting may lead to worse consequences.

 Even if it appears as though nothing is wrong from the outside, you should still see a doctor.
 Several tests and scans will be conducted to appropriately determine the injury's extent.
 Health comes first.

 Suppose the brain injury directly resulted from another party’s violence, negligence, or recklessness.
 In that case, you might be eligible for financial compensation.
 However, juggling between a brain injury and the legalities of the case may be draining, and, understandably, hiring a lawyer may be the last thing on your mind but possibly the best choice you can make.

-Florida’s Statute of Limitations allows victims of negligence or violence to file a claim up to four years from the day of the accident.
+Florida’s Statute of Limitations allows victims of negligence or violence to file a claim up to two years from the day of the accident.
 However, the longer your case is prolonged, the more it can lose credibility and become difficult to pursue.
 The best action to take is to begin the process early on.
 Hiring a personal injury attorney who has dealt with similar cases and has the knowledge needed can help.Do I Have a Case?